raphiz/raphael.li/src/blog/2024/03/message-format.md

 [icu4j](https://unicode-org.github.io/icu-docs/) looks very promising, but unfortunately I do not have any experience with it (yet).

-icu4j not only seem to address the Single Quotes pitfalls but has also support for propper pluralization etc.
+icu4j not only seem to address the Single Quotes pitfalls but has also support for proper pluralization etc.

 ## Conclusion